windowsdna/cosmics/README.md

 # cosmics
-For sharing stored procedure of COSMICs project
+For sharing stored procedure of COSMICs project between SSD and TABC